-- Scotland - Queen's and Lord Treasurer's Remembrancer (QLTR)
+Scotland - Kings’ and Lord Treasurer's Remembrancer (KLTR)

 How can bona vacantia be avoided?

-Once assets have been classed as bona vacantia, in order to reclaim them it may be necessary to restore the company or buy them back from the Bona Vacantia division of the Government Legal Department for an 'open market' value.
+Once assets have been classed as bona vacantia, they may be reclaimed by restoring the company or buying them back from the BVD for an 'open market' value.

 Personal estates and bona vacantia

-As well as dissolved companies, it is also possible for personal estates to become classed as bona vacantia and pass to the Crown.
-This generally happens where there is no will and no obvious heirs.
-It is possible for entitled relatives to make a claim on an estate which will otherwise pass to the Crown.
-See GOV.UK for more information on personal estates and bona vacantia.
+It is also possible for personal estates to be classed as bona vacantia and pass to the Crown.
+This generally happens where there is no will (ie a person dies intestate) and no obvious heirs.
+It is possible for certain relatives to make a claim on an estate that will otherwise pass to the Crown.
+For more information, see the Government’s guidance on personal estates and bona vacantia.

 Bona vacantia in Scotland

-For a current list of unclaimed advertised estates fallen to the Crown in Scotland, see Estates fallen to the Crown.
+For a current list of unclaimed advertised estates fallen to the Crown in Scotland, see the Scottish Government’s guidance on ownerless goods.

 Assets of dissolved companies in Scotland

-When a company is dissolved, but at the date of dissolution continues to own assets, these assets fall to the QLTR.
-The QLTR has 3 years from the date on which they discover they own the assets (ie when they are approached by someone to buy an asset) to disclaim them.
+When a company is dissolved, but at the date of dissolution continues to own assets, these assets fall to the KLTR.
+The KLTR has 3 years from the date on which they discover they own the assets (ie when they are approached by someone to buy an asset) to disclaim them.

-The QLTR has no liability for any of the outstanding debts of the company at the date of dissolution.
-But if the asset is heritable property (land or a building in Scotland), then the QLTR takes ownership subject to any fixed charge that may exist over it.
+The KLTR has no liability for any of the outstanding debts of the company at the date of dissolution.
+If the asset is heritable property (land or a building in Scotland), the KLTR takes ownership subject to any fixed charge that may exist over it.